fbpx

 If you have, you’ve likely stumbled upon a conditional sentence.
 These sentences are woven into the fabric of our language, appearing in everything from everyday conversations to formal speeches.
 They allow us to express possibilities, hypothetical situations, and the consequences that follow.

-But did you know that conditional sentences come in different flavors?
 In this article, we’ll explore the five main types, each with its own unique characteristics.
-They include:

 Let’s dive into each type and discover how they can help you convey complex ideas and nuanced thoughts in English.